-Rule #1: Categorise your contexts
+Rule #1: Categorise your Contexts

-With very few exceptions the contexts I have seen and used myself in OmniFocus (or any GTD implementation) fall into three distinct categories.
-When sticking to those three categories you should also be able to determine exclusive definitions and hence don’t fall into the ‘I need to assign this action to multiple context’-trap, which some OmniFocus users have.
-The three categories are:
+With very few exceptions the majority of Contexts used in OmniFocus (or any other GTD® implementation) fall into three distinct categories.
+When sticking to these three categories you should also be able to determine exclusive definitions and thus do not fall into the "I need to assign this Action to multiple Contexts"-trap which many, mainly novice OmniFocus users do.

 Rule #2: Don’t go over board

-- Does this context typically carry more than two actions?
+- Does this Context typically carry more than two actions?

 - Is this a place/tool/person that I visit/use/meet regularly?